brucedkyle/architectures/docs/sustainableenterprise/greenit.md

 ## Use cases

 - Develop forecasts and cost models for operations in the cloud.
-- Reduce energy consumption and optimizes heating, ventilation and cooling.
+- Reduce energy consumption and optimizes heating, ventilation and cooling in data center.
-- Provide data to purchasing departments for green computing decision making
+- Provide data to purchasing departments for green computing decision making.
 - Turn off compute that is not in use, including central processing units (CPUs) and peripheral equipment such as printers.
+- Identify and move workloads to serveless compute that can provide efficiency in compute costs.
 - Develop data for FinOps to operate effectively across multiple disciplines.

 ## Background